PayRpc/Bitcoin_Sprint_Production/README.md

 ---

-**Enterprise-grade multi-chain blockchain infrastructure** that transforms how businesses interact with Bitcoin, Ethereum, Solana, Cosmos, Polkadot and other major blockchains.
+**Enterprise-grade multi-chain blockchain infrastructure** that transforms how businesses interact with Bitcoin, Ethereum, and Solana.
 We provide real-time block monitoring, secure API access, and enterprise-level integrations that scale from individual developers to large financial institutions.

 ## 🚀 Production Readiness Status